Customizing the WordPress Menu with Custom Classes

 Not to mention, the built-in WordPress menu classes can be quite confusing.
 There’s menu-item-type-taxonomy, current-menu-parent, current-menu-ancestor, and a whole bunch of other confusion selectors you can choose from to make styling your menu about as fun as pulling out your hair.

-A standard WordPress menu looks like this:
+A standard WordPress menu can look like this:

 Just to put a simple red background hover would require you to know a few CSS selectors, and their names are quite long.

-But, thankfully, WordPress also gives you the functionality to add custom classes to your menus – which makes styling them a much easier process.
+But thankfully, WordPress also gives you the functionality to add custom classes to your menus – which makes styling them a much easier process.

-So, rather than using your browser developer tools to target some baked-in, almost nonsensical menu name, you can create your own menu classes that are much easier to remember and alot easier to style.
+So, rather than using your browser developer tools to target some baked-in, almost nonsensical menu name, you can create your own menu classes that are much easier to remember and a lot easier to style.

 Turn on Custom Classes in the WordPress Menu Admin